-All workflow steps are public by default.
+All workflow code is private by default.
 The data you send to a workflow, or logs you generate, is also private.

 # Copying public workflows

 We hope that the workflows you write are helpful for others.
 If you've written a workflow to send all Stripe transaction data to a Redshift data warehouse, for example, someone else will probably want to use your workflow to solve that same use case.

-If you've used Github, you can think of the workflow as a unique, public repository.
+If you've used Github, you can think of each workflow as a unique, public repository.
 It's code that anyone can view and copy for their own use.

 On Pipedream, anyone can find a public workflow, copy it, and run it, modifying any of the steps within the workflow to make it work for their use case.